nuttapat/MODELLER-Scripts/README.md

-# MODELLER - Generate Multiple Homology Models for Ligand-guided Homology Modeling
+# Ligand-guided Homology Modeling using MODELLER and AutodockFR

 This script automates the process of generating homology models using MODELLER.
 It supports both single-template and multi-template modeling, with options for loop refinement and ligand inclusion.